hphelion/documentation/devplatform/helion/admin/server/configuration.html.md

 PaaS*](/als/v1/user/reference/glossary/#term-private-paas) for
 organizational use only, it must still integrate fully with your network services, DHCP and DNS in particular.
-Finally, in the rare case that such services are not available, the Application Lifecycle Service server can be configured with static IP addresses and hostnames.
+Finally, in the rare case that such services are not available, the Application Lifecycle Service can be configured with static IP addresses and hostnames.

-Before we examine these scenarios in detail, let's review the separation of roles in a [*cluster*](/als/v1/admin/cluster/#cluster-setup):
+Before we examine these scenarios in detail, let's review the separation of roles in a [cluster](/als/v1/admin/cluster/#cluster-setup):

--   The **core** node which we conventionally call `api.helion-xxxx.local` in a micro cloud will be given its own hostname and IP address in a cluster so that you can reach it from both the [*Management Console*](/als/v1/user/console/#management-console) and the command line.
+-   The **core** node which we conventionally call `api.helion-xxxx.local` in a micro cloud will be given its own hostname and IP address in a cluster so that you can reach it from both the [Management Console](/als/v1/user/console/#management-console) and the command line.
 -   At the same time, the other nodes in the cluster will also need to reach the core node, so whatever address is configured on its network interface will have to be known to the network, the primary node, and all the other nodes.
 This can be the same as the primary address assigned to the core, or a secondary address used purely within the cluster.
 -   The **router** nodes, if separate from the primary, will each require IP addresses of their own, reachable from any load balancer and through any firewall that you put in front of them.

 Where you configure these hostnames and IP addresses will depend on how you operate your data center network.
 You will want to confer with your